 2. Offer the Reader a Visual Treat in the Opening Pages

 Imagine the opening visual and conjure the dramatic, scary, thrilling, or funny moments that follow.
-Imagine how you can introduce characters in a quick way while still showcasing elements of who they are.
+Imagine how you can quickly introduce characters while still showcasing elements of who they are.
 We covered this well in our posts How to Introduce Multiple Characters Quickly and How to Introduce Ensemble Characters in Dramas.

 But even more important, offer something that engages the reader visually.